MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/eventstream-rest-api.md

 Use the [API templates in GitHub](https://github.com/microsoft/fabric-event-streams/blob/main/API%20Templates/eventstream-definition.json) to help define your Eventstream body.

-For more details about defining an Eventstream item, check out [Eventstream item definition](#eventstream-item-definition).
+For more details about defining an Eventstream item, check out [Eventstream item definition](#eventstream-item-definition) section.

 **Example of Eventstream definition in JSON:**